top of page

 This festival is growing from a shared sense that there is real value in creating more opportunities for connection within the Irish fibre community across the year.
 Our intention is to complement, not duplicate existing ones, and to help strengthen the wider ecosystem for makers and small businesses and buyers.

-The 2026 Midlands Fibre Festival will be held in October, but moving forward from 2027 onwards, our goal is to make the Festival an annual Spring event, held perhaps in April or early May.
+The 2026 Midlands Fibre Festival will be held in October, but moving forward from 2027 onwards, our goal is to make the Festival an annual Spring event, in mid- to late-May.

 Our hope is that scheduling events in this way will provide the fibre community more opportunities to promote themselves, their skills, and products throughout the year, while also allowing the fiber community, as a whole to connect and support each other.